Sebecc/QA-Portfolio/POSTMAN/Simple Books API/Results/GET_books_results.md

 ## Summary

-The ednpoint was successfully tested
+The endpoint was successfully tested

 ### Verified